mockoon/mockoon.com/content/docs/import-export-data.md

 icon: import_export
 meta:
   title: Import and export mock API and routes
-  description: Learn how to easily import and export your mock APIs and routes in OpenAPI or Mockoon format
+  description: Learn how to easily import and export or share with your team your mock API servers and routes in OpenAPI or Mockoon's own format
 ---

 # Import/export data